 Satisfactory Academic Progress for Financial Aid will be reviewed on all students annually at the conclusion of the spring semester or two full term semesters.
 Students will be notified of their Satisfactory Academic Progress "status" by email and listed on the student's BANNER Web Account.
 Students who fail to meet Satisfactory Academic Progress (SAP) will be placed on financial aid suspension and will be ineligible to receive financial aid assistance.
-Students placed on financial aid suspension may submit an appeal for reinstatement of aid due to Medical, Illness, or Other Unforeseen events.
+Students placed on financial aid suspension may submit an appeal for reinstatement of aid due to Medical, Illness, death of immediate family member (spouse, sibling, parents or grandparents) and Other Unforeseen events.
 If a submitted appeal is successful, the student will be placed on financial aid probation for one semester.
 Review of the students' financial aid standing will continue until the student meets all SAP requirements.